Hopi Hari receives purchase proposal and awaits decision from creditors

-The meeting gained further tension with the proposal coming from a group of competitors – headed by well-known names in the sector, such as Beto Carrero and Wet’n Wild – to buy the park.
+The meeting gained further tension with the proposal coming from a group of competitors – headed by well-known names in the sector, such as Beto Carrero and Wet’n Wild – for the purchase of the park.

 The determination was made for Hopi Hari to deliver pending documentation for the years 2016 to 2019, which, according to the company, should be regularized within a period of up to 10 days.